VoidHack/write-ups/BSidesSF 2019 CTF/pwn/genius/README.md

 You can reverse the binary by your own :D We will only discuss the most important parts for solving the task.

-Basically, `genius` is a tetris game.
+Basically, `genius` is a Tetris game.
 We have spent some time reversing it and haven't found any bugs in the game itself.
-The most important here is that the game map is stored using set and unset bits.
+The most important part here is that the game map is stored using set and unset bits.
 It means that each game map point is an object of the bit array.

 <p align="center">
   <img src="screens/get_point.jpg">